 How can I watch HFR?

-It's similar to when your TV upscales standard definition content to high definition or even 4K Ultra HD, it has to read the data it has to hand and then work out how best to fill in the gaps.
+Even when not fed native HFR content, they interpolate frames to make 24fps video run more smoothly.
+It's similar to when your TV upscales standard definition content to high definition or even 4K Ultra HD, it reads the data it has to hand and then works out how best to fill in the gaps.

 Advantages of HFR

-Higher Frame Rate content will give a much smoother image compared to 24fps content.
+Higher frame rate content gives a much smoother image compared to 24fps.
 It's capable of showing up greater detail within scenes.
 It's especially useful for gameplay as it can significantly reduce lag.
-You may not necessarily need this in your bedroom at home, but for competitive gamers in eSports tournaments, it could be the difference between winning and losing.

 Disadvantages of HFR